superduper-io/superduper/docs/getting_started.rst

 -------------

 To run SuperDuperDB in asynchronous mode, one is required to set up a SuperDuperDB cluster.
-Read here :ref:`here <Setting up a SuperDuperDB cluster>` for information regarding setting up a SuperDuperDB cluster.
+Read :ref:`here <Setting up a SuperDuperDB cluster>` for information regarding setting up a SuperDuperDB cluster.